 You have our absolute guarantee the information you supply is confidential and for the purpose it’s provided only.

-Please get in touch with us before you buy your tickets between 12pm and 5pm, Monday to Friday on +44 (0)121 437 4150 or email us to advise your access and personal assistant requirements.
+If you are a wheelchair user, please get in touch to book tickets by phone, call us between 12pm and 4pm, Monday to Friday on 0121 437 4150 or email us with any access or personal assistant requirements you may have.

 Our box office doesn’t have a lowered counter unfortunately, so we ask that you speak to our staff upon arrival will happily assist you.
 All ticket orders will be processed in advance and advised prior to the show, so please bring all your booking information with you.

 Just visit Venue Info for all travel details and accessible options for getting to us.

 These are available when you book, but they’re limited on a first come, first served basis.